-The City will maintain an inventory of municipal facilities that have the potential to pollute stormwater (hereafter referred to as Municipal Facilities).
+The City will maintain an inventory of municipal facilities (including both the name and location of the facility) that have the potential to pollute stormwater (hereafter referred to as Municipal Facilities).
 City staff or a designated representative will perform an annual inspection of Municipal Facilities listed on the inventory.
 A city staff member will visit the site and assess the condition and presence of pollutants of the areas listed below.
 A Stormwater Inspection checklist, a copy of which is provided in Appendix C, will be used to record the inspection results.